Summary

 In contrast to those with lipoedema, people with lymphoedema will find that:

-- their feet (or hands) are affected
+- their feet (or hands) may also be affected

 - if the lymphoedema is of short duration, the swollen skin will pit or indent if you press it with your fingers – pressure leaves a temporary mark on your skin